hassaan4584/Swiftjective-C/_posts/2019-04-02-making-pancakes.md

 **Did your mom call you?** _I'll call back later, I need to finish this post._ <br />
 **Is it nice outside?** _I'll take the walk another time, this project needed to finish up yesterday._<br />
 **A new video game out you'd enjoy?** _I'll play it later, I've gotta ship my side project now so I can learn from users, otherwise I won't be following the lean startup principles!_<br />
-**Dreaming of starting a new venture?** _What's the point, our C.E.O. is only a year older than me and he's already created a multi-million dollar business.
-I can't replicate that._<br />

 You aren't at all a bad person if you do these things, I think we all do.
 Most texts suggest ways to avoid those situations all together, but I personally don't find that a realistic goal.